ADA-GWU/a4-functional-programming-Kamal578/A4-currying/README.md

 Functional programming assignment that builds a curried REST client in Haskell.
 Each stage of the client captures one part of the request (HTTP method → base URL → endpoint) and the final call performs the HTTP side effect in isolation.

 ## Functional Design
-- `restClient` in `app/Main.hs` is defined as three nested functions: `restClient "GET" "https://jsonplaceholder.typicode.com" "/posts/1"` progressively captures the method, host, and endpoint before issuing the request.
+- `restClient` lives in `src/Lib.hs` as three nested functions: `restClient "GET" "https://jsonplaceholder.typicode.com" "/posts/1"` progressively captures the method, host, and endpoint before issuing the request. `app/Main.hs` imports it and stays responsible only for performing the final IO action and printing the response.
 - The composed action uses `http-conduit` to create a TLS-enabled `Manager`, parse the full URL, override the HTTP method, and finally execute the request with `httpLbs`.
 - Optional parameters can be provided by including them in the endpoint string, e.g. `"/posts?userId=1"`; the curried structure keeps this logic in the pure portion of the code until the final IO action runs.
-- `Lib.hs` remains the default Stack stub and is unused; all logic lives in `app/Main.hs` to emphasize the functional composition.
+- `Main.hs` stays a thin executable that imports the curried builder and performs the IO action while printing the response.

 ## Prerequisites